Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Admin Manager/about.md

-This plugin is a drop-in replacement for SAPP's built-in admin system and adds a new features:
+This plugin is a drop-in replacement for SAPP's built-in admin system and adds new features:

 > <ins>**Custom admins levels:**